WBS-TW/CPxplorer/inst/instructions_CPions.md

 # Introduction
 This app generates a list of mass-over-charges (m/z) for PCAs and structural analogues to investigate potential overlapping m/z during mass spectrometric analysis.

+Please refer to our paper: Beloki Ezker et al. Streamlining Quantification and Data Harmonization of Polychlorinated Alkanes Using a Platform-Independent Workflow.
+Environ.
+Sci.
+Technol.
+2025, doi/10.1021/acs.est.5c04928.

-It utilizes the isopattern function of the R package Envipat (Loos et al, Analytical Chemistry, 2015, 87, 5738-5744) to generate isotopic patterns from chemical formula and adducts.
+This app utilizes the isopattern function of the R package Envipat (Loos et al, Analytical Chemistry, 2015, 87, 5738-5744) to generate isotopic patterns from chemical formula and adducts.
 The app will also generate a list of m/z for selected adducts which can be used as a transition list in the Skyline software for quantification purposes.
-Several adducts have been included and more can be added upon request.
+Several adducts have been included and more can be added upon request (https://github.com/WBS-TW/CPxplorer/issues).

 ## Instructions
 Choose the parameters in the _Normal settings_ or _Advanced settings_ tab.
 Press submit and wait for calculation to finish.
 A table will then be generated with all ions that conform with the initial setting parameters.
 The table can be exported to excel by clicking on the "Excel" button at the top.
-The _Interfering ions_ tab can be used to check for ions that interfer with each other at the set resolution of the mass spectrometer.
-Default is set to R=60,000.
+The _Interfering ions_ tab can be used to check for ions that interfer with each other at the estimated resolution of the mass spectrometer.
+Default is set to R=20,000.
 The plots and tables are interactive and the user can filter the _"Interference at MS res?"_ by clicking on _FALSE_ on the plot legend (and thereby keeping all _TRUE_ ions, which will remove all ions that can be resolved by the set MS resolution).
 The generated ion tables can be exported using the Skyline tab for data processing of MS data.